 With the cooperation of a third-party organization, the Company prepared a questionnaire for each Director, conducted analysis of the responses, and then implemented individual interviews with all of the Directors to confirm the thoughts of each Director based on their responses to the questionnaire, and analyzed the results of the questionnaire and individual interviews.

-Furthermore, the state of improvements made to issues identified in the benchmark analysis performed during the previous fiscal year was confirmed based on disclosure reports as of March 2017.
-The Board of Directors discussed the effectiveness of the Board of Directors in the Board Meetings held in May and June 2017 based on the report from the third-party organization on the above analysis, and confirmed the evaluation and future action to be taken.
+The Board of Directors discussed the effectiveness of the Board of Directors in the Board Meetings held in February and March 2018 based on the report from the third-party organization on the above analysis, and confirmed the evaluation and future action to be taken.